NetworkwithJosh/IT-Project/CustomerService/Ticketing-Best-practices.md

 Log each action taken in detail, along with any findings or result.
 ### 3. Ongoing Updates
 Use timestamps and explain what you're investigating or testing.
+### 4. Resolution and Confirmation
+Clearly state what fixed the issue and confirm the user is satisfied.